department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 <div class="feature" markdown="0">

-<h4>If you’re a surviving child<h4>

-You can get compensation if the below descriptions are true for you.
+<h4>If you’re a surviving child, you can get compensation if the below descriptions are true for you. <h4>

 </div>

-**Both of these must describe you:**
+**Both of these must be true.
+You:**
-- You aren’t married, **and**
+- Aren’t married, **and**
-- You aren’t included on the surviving spouse’s compensation
+- Aren’t included on the surviving spouse’s compensation

-**And one of these must also describe you:**
+**And one of these must also be true.
+You:**
-- You’re under the age of 18 (or under the age of 23 if attending school), **or**
+- Are under the age of 18 (or under the age of 23 if attending school), **or**
-- You were adopted out of the Veteran’s family, but meet all other eligibility criteria
+- Were adopted out of the Veteran’s family, but meet all other eligibility criteria

 <div class="feature" markdown="0">

-<h4>If you're a surviving parent<h4>

-You may be able to get compensation if both of these are true:
+<h4>If you're a surviving parent, you may be able to get compensation if both of the below descriptions are true. <h4>

 </div>